frontdevde/mnml-devtools-theme/README.md

 **Ubuntu (Chromium):** `~/.config/chromium/Default/User StyleSheets/Custom.css`

 ## Customization
 Feel free to fork and customize the theme to your needs.
-If you are missing some selectors just open `chrome-devtools://devtools/devTools.css` in Chrome and get a detailed list of nearly all possible selectors and their default styles.
+Missing some selectors?
+Just navigate Chrome to `chrome-devtools://devtools/devTools.css` and get a detailed list of nearly all possible selectors and their default styles.

 ## Screenshots
 ![Screenshot](https://raw.github.com/frontdevDE/Mnml_DevTools_Theme/master/ressources/screenshot.png)